About the VHA Office of Rural Health

 VISN Rural Consultants

 Each VISN has either a full or part-time rural consultant (VRC) whose main functions are to enhance service delivery to Veterans residing in rural and highly rural areas, and to facilitate information exchange and learning within and across each VISN, as well as support a stronger link between ORH and each VISN.
 In practical terms, the VRCs work closely with internal and external stakeholders in their respective VISNs to introduce, implement and evaluate ORH-funded projects, as well as monitor the budget and report on the effectiveness of each.
 In addition, VRCs conduct outreach to develop strong relationships with the community, including State Offices of Rural Health, local health care providers, advocacy groups, Veterans groups and academic institutions.
 Further, each VRC is responsible for the development of a rural strategic plan that must incorporate outcomes of periodic needs assessment for their respective VISN.

-  The Veterans Rural Health Advisory Committee (VRHAC) consists of 12 members, appointed by former VA Secretary Dr. James B. Peake.
+The Veterans Rural Health Advisory Committee (VRHAC) consists of 15 members, appointed by the Secretary of VA.
 The VRHAC is tasked with examining ways to enhance health care services for Veterans in rural areas.
 The committee, chaired by James F. Ahrens, former head of the Montana Hospital Association, includes Veterans; rural health experts in academia; state and Federal rural health professionals; state-level Department of Veterans Affairs officials; and leaders of Veterans Service Organizations.
 The VRHAC hosts a minimum of two face-to-face meetings a year and provides a written summary of committee activities to the VA Secretary on an annual basis.

 Download free viewer and reader software to view PDF, video and other file formats.